COVID-19 Updates: Taking steps to return to normal.

 They will practise controlling their voice, making eye contact, and choosing vocabulary to help them get their message across.

-Consent will be taught as an essential part of the health and wellness curriculum.
+Consent will be taught as an essential part of the physical education and wellness curriculum.

-In the early years, students will learn that personal boundaries can be communicated through words and actions, and that consent is established by clearly communicating refusal and permission.
+In the early years, students will learn that personal boundaries can be communicated through words and actions and that consent is established by clearly requesting, obtaining and giving permission or communicating refusal.

-Later on, students will learn more directly that sexual activity should never be forced or make individuals feel uncomfortable, and sexual activity without consent is sexual assault and is never okay.
+Later on, students will learn more directly that sexual activity should never be forced or make individuals feel uncomfortable and that sexual activity without consent is sexual assault and is never okay.